youennf/webrtc-insertable-streams/modifications.md

 </pre>

 Note: this transform stream can be used in various contexts:
-* With current RTCInsertableStreams proposal.
-* With proposed RTCRtpSender and RTCRtpReceiver transform attribute.
+* Directly with proposed RTCRtpSender and RTCRtpReceiver transform attribute.
-* Used by JS RTC streams as one of the transform (with some limitations, requestIntraFrame in particular).
+* By JS RTC streams as one of the transform.

 #### Advantages